Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 NC State Performance Insights

-- The Wolfpack put up 79.7 points per game (30th in college basketball) while giving up 58 per outing (72nd in college basketball).
+- The Wolfpack put up 79.7 points per game (30th in college basketball) while allowing 58 per contest (72nd in college basketball).
 They have a +304 scoring differential and outscore opponents by 21.7 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.